 Sherlock, Jr. (1924) Director: Joseph Frank “Buster” Keaton

-Buster Keaton is the master of cinematic comedy and Sherlock Jr is his best film.
-Not only does it bring the audience to uproarious laughter, but also the meta-textual meditation on the cinematic medium is laden throughout the film’s concept of a theatre projectionist who dreams of becoming a detective has no analogue.
-The shot transitions and special effects for the scenes when Keaton’s character jumps onto the silver screen are delightful and impressive for all audiences everywhere.
-Sherlock, Jr. is a magnificent film.
+Buster Keaton is the master of silent comedy and Sherlock Jr. is his best film in my opinion.
+Not only does it bring the audience to uproarious laughter, but also the meta-textual exploration of the cinematic art is laden throughout the film’s portrayal of a theatre projectionist who dreams of becoming a detective has no analogue.
+The shot transitions and special effects for the scenes in which Keaton’s character jumps onto the silver screen are delightful and impressive for all audiences everywhere.
+Sherlock, Jr. is truly a magnificent film.

 Keaton plays a movie theatre attendant/projectionist (he secretly wishes he was a detective) who buy a $1 box of chocolates but he amusingly changes the $1 to a $4 to impress a nearby girl.
 However he is taken over by a “local sheik” -a tough guy who steals the girl’s father’s watch and pawns it in order to buy another box of chocolates.
 The local sheik then plants the receipt in Keaton’s pocket and Keaton is forced to leave the girl’s house when her father discovers the receipt and blames Keaton.
 Distraught, he returns to his theatre and falls asleep in the projection room, while a film about a stolen pearl necklace plays below in the theatre.
 During his dream, Keaton crawls down into the theatre and magically climbs onto the move screen, appearing suddenly in several different scenes.
 Finally, he appears as Sherlock, Jr. at a gathering to recover the necklace and rescue his kidnapped paramour.
 He outwits the two men who stole the necklace in the film in a great car chase scene.